lisawilliams/community/readme.md

 *"It feels like we forget to think about how to engage those affected & interested often.
 It ends up making it impossible for management to understand why a well-built community may be upset when something changes."* [Andre Natta](http://twitter.com/acnatta)

 Melody Kramer contributed links to two pieces of her own in [this issue](https://github.com/lisawilliams/community/issues/1), which you can find in the [Reading List](https://github.com/lisawilliams/community#news-and-community----an-unfinished-reading-list) and [Hors Categorie](https://github.com/lisawilliams/community#hors-categorie)

+## How-Might-We's

+Here's where we put the big list of potential avenues for greater/higher quality engagement.

 ## Codebases

 *More to come here.
 Do you have anything to add?*